-It’s easy to add a label to your quilt – and it’s fun to make it coordinate with the designs on the front of the quilt.
+It’s easy to add a quilt label to your creation – and it’s fun to make it coordinate with the designs on the front of the quilt.

 I like my labels to be about 4 inches wide.
 To resize any block design to fit in that size you print it at 40% of the original size.
 Easy peasy!

 The bear you see on this label is one of the blocks from this Woodland Critters quilt pattern.